amirition/users-table/readme.md

-# Inpsyde Users Table
+# Users Table
 This plugin shows a table of users from jsonplaceholder API.
 If you click on user information on the table, you can see a list of books' titles.
 ## Installation
 Download the last stable version and go to your WordPress admin >> Plugins >> add new and select the newly downloaded zip file.
-After that, you can actiavte the plugin.
+After that, you can activate the plugin.

-After installation, you can see this URL: http://your-website.com/inpsyde-users-table/
+After installation, you can see this URL: http://your-website.com/amirition-users-table/

 ## Caching
 Every API response is stored for one day on the page.
 You can change this number which is in seconds.
 ## Available Hooks